lnu-askit/pinecone-upload/README.md

 This implementation is largely reliant on the file `p3.api_request_parallel_processor.py`, which is an example provided in the OpenAI Playbook.

 #### p1
-generates the wholetext to vectorize, to make sure that the title is included in vectorization as well. right now the source url is included but that should change
+generates the wholetext to vectorize, to make sure that the title is included in vectorization as well. right now the source url is included but that is probably a bad idea, so it should change. will have to understand the parallel processor better

 converts the data to jsonl and appends a "job" to each datapoint, which is the required input for the `p3.api_request_parallel_processor.py`